I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 I was using D-ID and HeyGen, they are great, but unfortunately they are too expensive for most people.

 Pricing changes frequently.
-We verified these numbers against official pricing pages on February 14, 2026.
-Check HeyGen's website for current rates.
+We verified these numbers against the Mascotbot plan catalog and HeyGen's official pricing pages in May 2026.
+Check each vendor's website for current rates.

 Latency and Real-Time Performance — The Numbers